 MAKE A POSITIVE DIFFERENCE as Jesus did, have a positive impact on themselves , others or the world physically, emotionally or spiritually.

 To achieve this INTENT the school has decided to implement ADVENTUROUS LEARNING across the school, which is an approach to primary education which is based on up to date research and best practice.

 Adventurous Learning Approach to Primary Education has 5 interconnected elements which are detailed below and summarised below:

 QUALITY OF EDUCATION - CURRICULUM.

 This is a challenging learning outcome that the children will want to achieve, which is relevant, interesting and also the next step in their development.
 All children have the right to reach the destination and not be left behind.
 These learning destinations are shared across the school with all members of our learning community including the children's parents.

 This is a planned map of the possible route(s) the children will take to reach the destination.
 This map will contain a variety of different stages (lessons) depending on what is being learnt at that time in the adventure.
 There is always flexibility in the map to incorporate the children’s interest, misconceptions or assessment of their progress towards the destination.
 The routes on the map will be changed (and even personalised) in order to ensure ALL children will reach the destination.

 These are adults that guide the children during their adventures.
 Great guides will use an extensive range of techniques to guide the children to ensure they all reach the destination.
 You will see, during the learning adventures, guides instructing, questioning, feeding back, modelling, challenging and giving appropriate support (FEEDBACK).
 Guides may also give some children extra guidance if they are struggling with the adventure or struggling with basic skills needed to reach the destination.
-(Please see Appendix 1 for the Model of Feedback used in this school)

 LEARNING ADVENTURE SKILLS